 And its eternity

-In a slight clinking of bracelets
+In a thin clash of bracelets,

-Circling the sacrificed flesh.
+Around the sacrificed flesh

 They lay me down and drink me;

-My limbs unfettered
+My limbs unraveled

-And the dead out of me, assassinated,
+And the dead thrust out of me, assassinated,

 What reflection of dawn wanders in here?